elizgarc/Todosq/README.md

 # Description

 This assignment from Week 14 in the bootcamp with MIT, allowed the students to create a To Do List.
 The assignment was primarily done with React, JavaScript and CSS.
-It provides a set of function such as add, delete or mark as completed when you are donr with a task.
+It provides a set of function such as add, delete or mark as completed when you are done with a task.

 # Getting Started with Create React App